Zstacko/ost-sdk-go/Example/Pods/Anchorage/README.md

 // Align view 20 points from the center of its superview, with system-defined low priority view.centerXAnchor == view.superview.centerXAnchor + 20 ~ .low

-// Align view 20 p
+// Align view 20 points from the center of its superview, with (required - 1) priority view.centerXAnchor == view.supervi